 So, what are the advantages of running a business in this method?
 Here are a few advantages of this rapidly growing foodservice trend.
 As compared to regular restaurants, ghost kitchens have cheaper real estate and operational costs.
 Expenses for the front-the-house are non-existent.
-Operators do not need to hire waiters or make any renovation to accommodate dine-in customers.
-In Malaysia, operator can outsource delivery service by using GrabFood, Food Panda, AirAsia Food, Beep etc. The setup procedure is simple, and the workflow is quick and well-organized (Menudrive, 2022).
+Operators do not need to hire waiters or make any renovation to accommodate dinein customers.
+In Malaysia, operator can outsource delivery service by using GrabFood, Food Panda, AirAsia Food, Beep etc. The setup procedure is simple, and the workflow is quick and well-organized (Lavu, 2022).

 Ghost kitchens also provide businesses the freedom to try new ideas, fail, and adjust rapidly.
 Since everything is done online, new products may be presented, tested for market acceptance, and then removed from the menu as they were added (Tan, 2021).
 With ghost kitchen, operator can simply change menu description on the apps.
-Operators has complete control over menu while using ghost kitchens (EHL Insight, n.d).
+Operators has complete control over menu while using ghost kitchens (What is a Ghost Kitchen?
+The future of fast food, n.d).

-The third benefit of ghost kitchen is on the opportunity to capture wider audiences, in term of volume and geography (Menudrive, 2022).
+The third benefit of ghost kitchen is on the opportunity to capture wider audiences, in term of volume and geography (Lavu, 2022).
 Even from different district, audience can easily order the food and even to cater to some of them who still reluctant to dine in even the pandemic has ended.
 Ghost kitchen operator would not be limited by table turnover anymore.